By: Gurpreet Singh Samra

 (charitar 21, part 27-29)

-Then when Anoop Kaur could not convince Guru Gobind Singh ji, she started shouting chor-chor (thief), Guru Sahib started running but was chased and surrounded by other people.
-Then Guru Gobind Singh Ji slapped Anoop Kaur’s brother and took off his turban and told people that this person is the thief.
-Guru Gobind Singh left his shoe there.
-Then in the morning Guru Gobind Singh Ji summoned Anoop Kaur to his court, and told her that what you did was not right—, and at the end Guru Gobind Singh Ji asked her for forgiveness and fixed a pension of 20,000 rupees half yearly for Anoop Kaur:
+When Anoop Kaur could not convince Guru Gobind Singh ji, she started shouting chor-chor (Thief), Guru Sahib started running but was chased and surrounded by other people.
+Upon being caught Guru Gobind Singh Ji slapped Anoop Kaur’s brother and took off his turban and then told the crowd that this person is the thief.
+Guru Gobind Singh had lost a shoe while running, he left his shoe there.
+In the morning Guru Gobind Singh Ji summoned Anoop Kaur to his court, and told her that what you did was not right—.
+At the end Guru Gobind Singh Ji asked her for forgiveness and fixed a pension of 20,000 rupees half yearly for Anoop Kaur:

 “chhima karo ab triya tume bahur naa kariye raandh